AventusDAO/avn-gateway-api/README.md

 const api = new AvnApi('https://sandbox.gateway.aventus.io');
 await api.init();
 ```
-When creating an instance of the api, an optional `options` paramater can also be passed in.
+When creating an instance of the api, an optional `options` parameter can also be passed in.
 Options can include:
  - The AVN_SURI (optional): The mnemonic or secret seed of the user.
 If its emptu, the value is read from AVN_SURI environment variable.
  - hasPayer flag (optional): A user specified flag used to determine if there is a configured payer for this user.
 Defaults to false.
  - payerAddress (optional): The payer address for this user.
 Default to the first payer configured for this user.